mrcrow/MRoundedButton/README.md

 ============

 MRHollowView can be used to place the MRoundedButton on an image view or something.
 > In the drawRect: method, each `subview` of HRHollowView will be cliped to its bounds by `CGContextEOFillPath()`.
-As the result, the superview content can be displayed from the hollowed shapes.
+Then the superview can be displayed from the hollowed shapes.

 Requirement
 ===========
 * iOS 6.0+